Re-Parole

 Ukrainians and their family members who were paroled in the United States after February 11, 2022 (including under Uniting for Ukraine) and whose parole is expiring soon, can apply for a new parole term (re-parole) for up to 2 additional years.

 Only Ukrainian citizens and their non-Ukrainian family members who were paroled in the United States after February 11, 2022 and remain in the United States are eligible to apply for re-parole.
 If you are a Ukrainian citizen or a non-Ukrainian citizen who arrived with a Ukrainian family member, and your initial form I-94 (the one you received when you first entered the United States after February 11, 2022) shows class of admission “DT” or “UHP”, you are eligible.
-You remain eligible for re-parole even if you traveled outside the United States on advance parole and returned with “DA” class of admission after your initial parole.
+You remain eligible for re-parole even if you traveled outside the United States on advance parole (form I-512 or I-512L) and returned with a “DA” class of admission.

 Anyone who is eligible for re-parole can apply for it.
 However, an application for re-parole is very costly, so you need to make a decision whether applying for re-parole is financially justified.